 Sometime in the 60s, schools said kids should be taught to “think critically,” but something got lost in the translation.
 It does not mean to question everything the DMV puts on paper.
 The DMV invented the driving test in a lame attempt to ensure safer roads and knowledgeable drivers.

 In other words, you don’t look for the bias against kitties in every test.
 You look for bias against poor people or job loss, in a novel about the Depression.
 You question the perspective of the characters in To Kill a Mockingbird, or Lord of the Flies.

 Failing to do either of those will not affect a person’s ability to earn a driver’s license in the state of California.

 I run into this all the time in interactions on the internet.

-A Gen Xer or a Millennial will drive you crazy over a choice of words, or whether you seem to give a rat’s behind about what they’ve just said, no matter how mundane it is.
+A Gen Xer or a Millennial will drive me crazy over my choice of words, or whether I seem to give a rat’s behind about what they’ve just said, no matter how mundane it is.
 Often, we Boomers don’t give a rat’s behind about it.
 When we grew up we heard a lot about “being mellow.”